tekknolagi/tekknolagi.github.com/_posts/2024-02-18-vectorizing-ml-models.md

 Hello everyone!
 I'm back.
-I wasn't satisfied with adding a `Dot` operator to micrograd and manually using it in the MLP implementation from the [last post](/blog/compiling-ml-models).
+I wasn't satisfied with adding a `Dot` operator to micrograd and manually using it in the MLP implementation from the [last post](/blog/compiling-ml-models) (read that first if you want more context, but it's not super necessary).
 I kept wondering if it was possible to add that to the graph automatically using an optimizer.
 So I did just that.

 Forget about all my changes to micrograd: we're going to start from a clean micrograd and talk about autovectorization.
 The idea isn't new, but this seems